Overview of New Hampshire Retirement Tax Friendliness

-New Hampshire does not tax salaries or wages.
-But there is a 5% tax on dividends and interest.
-This means that while retirement income is not taxed at the state level, retirees with investment income may owe some taxes.
-Property taxes in New Hampshire are high.
-There is no state sales tax.
+New Hampshire does not tax salaries or wages, but there is a 5% tax on dividends and interest.
+So while retirement income is not taxed at the state level, retirees with investment income may owe some taxes.
+Property taxes in New Hampshire are high, and there is no state sales tax.

 Annual Social Security Income